SheetJS/docs.sheetjs.com/docz/docs/03-demos/14-grid.md

 ```

 The most generic data representation is an array of arrays.
 To sate the grid,
-the columns must be objects whose `field` property is the stringified number:
+columns must be objects whose `field` property is the index converted to string:

 ```js
 import { ref } from "vue";